RafaelC-99/chess-system-java/README.md

 The chess layer is responsible for the logic and execution of problems in a chess game such as capturing pieces, performing the piece type moves, check, checkmate, possible moves and so on.

-The following letters stands for in the game :
+The following letters stands for in the game:

    K -> King

    N -> Kngiht